Brit-Am Movement History

 Amongst the Jewish supporters of Brit-Am at the time was Shmuel ben Yaacov who helped us a lot.
 Shmuel is well known as an activist for Jewish Nationalist causes.

-Ephraim Frank also at first attended most Brit-Am meetings.
+Ephraim Frank also attended most Brit-Am meetings.

-The whole businesses of arranging meetings, speaking before an audience, dealing with others, etc, was all new to us.
+At first attendees at the meetings were mainly Jewish or half-and-half, then gradually Ephraimites became predominant.
+The whole businesses of arranging meetings, speaking before an audience, dealing with others, etc., was all new to us.
 We had had no previous experience in the field.
 We conducted the operation differently than perhaps we should have.

-The Separations from Brit-Am
+The Separations

 All Ephraimite assemblages anywhere in the world today have received input from Brit-Am.
 Very few of them acknowledge this.
 They may not always be aware of it.
 Many items of information that have since become common knowledge were first revealed by Brit-Am.